How Meditation Saved My Life

 I had always been too impatient to try meditation.
 Sitting around contorted, not doing anything?
 Not my idea of fun.
 Until a few years ago, something changed my mind.

 I was at a point in my life where things were going downhill in every way – especially emotionally.
 Being a voracious reader, I had tried everything that I could get my mitts on, including the Tony Robbins course etc. but nothing really worked.
-They chipped away very slowly, but I was on a fast decline, rapidly spiraling into a deep depression.
+They chipped away very slowly, but I was on a fast decline, rapidly spiralling into a deep depression.

 I needed to find something ~ and fast.